How to Get Over Betrayal in a Relationship

 But you can’t heal if you keep dwelling on how they’ve wronged you or reliving that painful memory by replaying it in your head.
 It’s time to decide how you want to move forward.
 Do you want to forgive your partner and rebuild the relationship?

-Thinking of a temporary separation, or do you want to end it for good?
+Are you thinking of a temporary separation, or do you want to end it for good?
 Do you want to start meditation and journaling?
 Want to take a therapist’s help to heal your broken heart?
 Figure it out and get ready to begin healing.

-9. Reflect upon things
+11. Reflect upon things

 Once you feel in control of your emotions again, it’s a good idea to spend some time engaging in introspection.
-Reflect on your relationship, how things were before the betrayal and how things need to change if you want to give your partner a chance to redeem themself.
+Reflect on your relationship, how things were before the betrayal, and how things need to change if you want to give your partner a chance to redeem themself.

-When you’re dealing with betrayal and thinking ‘how to get over a betrayal in a relationship,’ it’s normal to feel like your partner wouldn’t hurt you like this if you did things differently.
-While there’s plenty of scope of improvement for all of us, your partner’s betrayal is their choice and has nothing to do with your self-worth or behavior.
+When you’re dealing with betrayal and thinking, ‘How to get over a betrayal in a relationship,’ it’s normal to feel like your partner wouldn’t hurt you like this if you did things differently.

 If there were issues in your relationship before the betrayal took place, both of you need to find ways to fix the problems if you want to continue the relationship.
 But your partner needs to take responsibility for their actions and show genuine remorse first.

-10. Have a conversation with your partner
+12. Have a conversation with your partner

 You might not feel comfortable with the idea of confronting the person who betrayed you.
 But, for your peace of mind, it’s important to communicate with your partner and let them know how their actions made you feel.